s-irvine/katacoda-test/kube-sec-deploy/setup.md

 Please wait while Katacoda provisions our instances.
 This should only take 1-2 minutes.
-Once `kubectl get pods` returns:
+Once `kubectl get pods`{{execute}} returns:

 ```
 No resources found